Make a decision based on features you value, such as rewards points or acceptance rate.

 - Annual fee.
-Many Visa and Amex cards will come with no fee or have promotions that waive the annual fee for the first year.
-That being said, depending on the card you get from either, the fee could be anywhere from $25 to upwards or $500.
+Many Visa and Amex cards will come with no annual fee or have promotions that waive the annual fee for the first year.
+That said, depending on the card you get from either, the fee could be anywhere from $25 to upwards of $500.

 - Interest rates.
 American Express generally charges an interest rate between 11% to 27%.
 Visa cards can come with either a variable or a fixed interest rate and can range anywhere from 8.25% to 29.99%.

 - Customer service.
 Both Visa and American Express have a reputation for its customer service and providing a concierge that can help you in any situation, whether its an emergency or not.

 - Complimentary insurance.
 Both Visa and American Express have credit cards that offer complimentary insurance when you pay for your travel in full with the card.
 However, it’s important to understand the terms and conditions before you apply.

 Pros and cons of American Express credit cards

 - Less accepted than Visa.

 - Fees could eat up any rewards.